 I wasn’t worried about the importance of knowing who you are in Christ.
 I was seeking the approval of man instead of seeking the approval of God.
 I was believing that who God made me wasn’t good enough just because I had been rejected by one or two people in my life, regardless of how influential (or not) those people may have been.

-I was still looking to people to define me, even as a Christian.
+I was still looking to people to define me, even as a believer.

-Knowing Who You Are in Christ – Who God Created Me to Be
+Knowing Your Spiritual Identity- Who God Created You to Be

 I got tired of constantly evolving into someone else and I got tired of feeling like I wasn’t good enough.
 Losing your identity can create that despondency because you just get exhausted by trying to keep up with who you are TODAY!